chiangtw/NCLcomparator/README.md

 ```

    (2) BLAT (http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/) \
-       BLAT was applied to identifying false positive NCL events caused by ambiguous alignment originating from repetitive sequences or paralog genes.
+        BLAT is used to align the concatenated sequences (the exonic sequences flanking the NCL junctions; see Implementation) against the reference genome and well-annotated transcripts and detect potentially false positive NCL events originating from ambiguous alignments (i.e., the NCL events have alternative co-linear explanations and multiple hits).
 To get executable BLAT prgram.
 ```sh
 $ wget http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/blat
 $ sudo cp blat /usr/local/bin
 ```

    (3) STAR (https://github.com/alexdobin/STAR) \
-       STAR was applied to aligning RNA-seq reads aganist reference genome for retrieving total number of mapped reads and the reads spanning NCL junctions.
+       STAR is used to realign the paired-end RNA-seq reads against reference genome for retrieving the number of reads spanning the co-linearly spliced junctions at both NCL donor (ND) and acceptor (NA) sites.
 To Get latest STAR source from releases and install it.
 ```sh
 $ wget https://github.com/alexdobin/STAR/archive/2.5.3a.tar.gz
 $ tar -xzf 2.5.3a.tar.gz